openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 the SGX `REPORT`.
 The OE SDK libs will provide an API to retrieve configid and configsvn within the enclave.

-In the future, when more TEEs support Init-time Configuration Data, the interface might be expanded to support TEE-agnostic `OE_ENCLAVE_INITTIME_CONFIGURATION_DATA`.
+In the future, when more TEEs support Init-time Configuration Data, the interface might be expanded to support TEE-agnostic Init-time Configuration Data.

 ## Attester and Verifier Plugin support